Ministry of Defence (Tajikistan): Central Sports Club of the Army

 The Central Army Sports Club has been operating under the auspices of the Ministry of Defense since 2003.
 Athletes of this club, contribute to the development of sports in the Armed Forces as well as the promotion of a healthy lifestyle.
 Since its inception, it has won 570 gold, 371 silver, 407 bronze medals and a total of 1348 honorary awards.

 CSKA Pamir Dushanbe is also affiliated with the defence ministry.

 Women's Council

-Since 1996, the Women's Council has been working under the Ministry of Defense of the Republic of Tajikistan.
+Since 1996, the Women's Council has been working under the Ministry of Defence of the Republic of Tajikistan.